nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

      J9l-ZhwP[...omitted for brevity...]
 ```

-A token can be used multiple times unless the returned error code prevents it.
+A token MAY be used multiple times unless the returned error code prevents it.
 A token MUST NOT be used when it has been expired.

 ### 6.2.
 Error codes